 SLIC3D

-is a fully 3D-printed book that explores and documents the 3D-printing process beyond its immediate use case for rapid-prototyping/object manufacturing — as a tool for graphic-making and re-examining the material properties of a ‘book’.
+is a fully 3D-printed book that explores and documents the 3D-printing process beyond its immediate use case for rapid-prototyping/object manufacturing; re-examining the material properties of a ‘book’.
+The book introduces the concept of tomographic design, which involves viewing 3D-printing slices as tomograms and exploring their potential applications in mark-making.
+Part of hyperpress.

 Envisioned as TPU loose-leaves in a bound format, SLIC3D reimagines pages of a book as slices of a designed (printed) object and explores additive printing in place of traditional planographic processes.
 By manipulating the slicer software’s parameters/settings and physical interventions during the print process, graphics were created using open-source 3D models and the software’s generative support forms.
 (Credits — File/set-up assistance: Vu Long, Nigel Tan & Chloe Tan)